roman-milk/roman-milk.github.io/blackmailed.md

  "The cheerleader's could use another white pussy-pleaser," she said, as she grabbed my head and pulled me into her wetness.

  I licked hungrily as I replayed the words 'another white pussy-pleaser' wondering how many there were.
 The taste was even better directly from her cunt.
 Holding my head, she began bucking her hips up and down, rubbing her wet pussy all over my face.
 I desperately tried to lick, but I was really just a toy for her pleasure.
-Report_Story #3